satRdays/satRdays/content/blog/2019-newcastle.md

 ## How to find speakers

-We were lucky to get three excellent key note speakers, which I think really helped pull in attendees.
+We were lucky to get three excellent keynote speakers, which I think really helped pull in attendees.
 Sometimes, reaching out to big names can be a little daunting, so try and think of connections you have, things you have in common and use communities such as R-Ladies or a Slack channel to reach out.

 ## How to find sponsors